JetBrains/kotlin-web-site/docs/topics/exceptions.md

 }
 ```

-> You can use `try-catch` as an expression, so it has a return value.
+> You can use `try-catch` as an expression so it has a return value.
 For example:
 >
 > ```kotlin
 > val a: Int? = try { input.toInt() } catch (e: NumberFormatException) { null }